There’s a hot debate ongoing in the Ghanaian social and traditional media space about the new Ghana Education Service curriculum on CSE.

 2. JHS – Just like the integration in primary, Reproductive Health education will be taught under Social Studies and Integrated Science (without RME).
 Also some activities can be found in English language.

-3. SHS – At this level, Sexual education is integrated into two core subjects, Social studies, Integrated science and two electives Biology and Management in Living.
+3. SHS – At this level, S education is integrated into two core subjects, Social studies, Integrated science and two electives Biology and Management in Living.

 English language and Art activities will base on Reproductive health.